 By Steve Suroviec, President and CEO

-As always, please feel free to send me constructive comments and questions to email@example.com.
+As always, please feel free to contact me with constructive comments and questions to email@example.com.